ronan-try/.github/profile/README.md

-## There is a shooting laboratory for Ronan 👋
+## A shooting laboratory for Ronan 👋

 <!--